esimorre/django-admin-workflow/README.md

 The goal is to add data security to CRUD through workflow: partitioning and management by roles

-Detailed documentation is in the "docs" directory (soon).
+## Basic principles
+Let's illustrate them by example
+ * given
+   * user1 belongs to the "Dept1" and "customers" groups
+   * user2 belongs to the "Dept2" and "customers" groups
+ * user2 sees nothing of the data created by user1
+ * user1 can only do what the "customers" group allows
+ * "Dept1" is a partition group (space)
+ * "customers" is a role group.
+ * these below no longer have a global scope (except for the superuser):
+   * the "fields" and "read_onlyfields" attributes of model admin
+   * the permissions on the model
+   * it depend on the user role and status of the model instance.
+ * the admin interface is no longer reserved for backend use, but also for the end user interface

 ## Quick start
-(First, it is advisable to follow the following in "dry run" mode by examining the apptest application).
+(First, it is advisable to follow the following in "dry run" mode by browsing the apptest application).

 1. Add "django_admin_workflow" to your INSTALLED_APPS setting like this::
 ```python